 Make sure you understand how — and where — your home can be sited on your waterfront lot.
 Almost all jurisdictions have “setback” requirements to protect fragile coastlines (which also will preserve your view).
 These regulations outline how close any construction can be to a lake or stream, and that distance — at least 75 feet or more in many jurisdictions — is measured from the high-water mark, not the shoreline.
 There are setback requirements for septic systems, as well, to keep the water clean.

 Are you lucky enough to have a large, private pond on your property?
-Consider a geothermal heat pump (see bottom of article), which uses a submerged network of pipes and coils to harness the stored solar energy in the Earth and use it to provide your heating needs.
+Consider a geothermal heat pump, which uses a submerged network of pipes and coils to harness the stored solar energy in the Earth and use it to provide your heating needs.
 To take advantage of this, however, you’ll need a body of water that’s at about one acre in size and 8 feet deep.

 If your property is fairly flat, your local jurisdiction may require you to elevate your home on pilings, as is common for beachfront property.
 This will serve to protect the land and just may save you money on insurance premiums, as pilings greatly reduce your chances of flooding.